 Food allergies shouldn't keep you from celebrating a special day with cake!
-This allergy free birthday cake is dairy, egg, wheat, soy, peanut, and tree nut-free and really quick and easy to make.
+This allergy free birthday cake is free of the top 9 allergens.
 Even better - you can find all of the ingredients needed to make them at the regular grocery store!

 The recipe is just one of many versions of Wacky Cake.
 What's a wacky cake you ask?
 It's a type of cake that was created during the Great Depression.
 During that time, of course, money was scarce.
 Making a cake with eggs and butter was a bit too extravagant during those times.
 So, Wacky Cake was born!

 Gluten-free flour was probably not used during those times but it turns out it works well in Wacky Cake.
 You can use any type of gluten-free flour - if you need a recipe to make your own, visit the wheat substitutes page.

 In this cake, the vinegar reacts with the baking soda resulting in carbon dioxide production which causes the cake to rise.
 Ah, science!
 You can use any vinegar that you have on hand.
 I usually just use regular distilled but have also used apple cider vinegar.

 The cooking oil is also flexible - use what you have and what works for you.
 I usually have canola oil on hand so I tend to use that.
 Vegetable, grapeseed, and corn oils are other options as long as they are safe for you.